pushme-pullyou/pushme-pullyou.github.io/tootoo13/cookbook/mnu-menu/README.md

 ## Concept

+mnu-menu.js

+### Mission
+* To setup standard menu components with a minimum of fuss
+* To provide a user interface that feels normal and natural
+* To provide a UI that works well on any device

+### Vision

+* You open the app and you immediately know what to do

-### Main Menu
+### Main Menu Functions and their Features

+MNU.description
+* Provides boilerplate text

+MNU.getNavHeader
+* Creates default menu header menu
+* Breadcrumbs provide links to parent folders or repos,
+* Title is also link to reload the app
+* App description

+MNU.getNavFooter
-* Creates default menu header and footer content and code
+* Creates footer menu content and code
+* Links update location hash only
+	* Requires a location hash event monitor to operate

+MNU.setPopupShowHide
+* Provides code for pop-up window display visibility toggle

+MNU.onTouchStart
+MNU.onTouchMove
+MNU.toggleNavLeft
 * Provides code for hamburger sliding menu
-* Provides code for pop-up window
+	* Enables operation on computer, tablet or phone
+	* Supports both pointing device and touch support
+	* Resizes both menu and content panels

 ## To Do / Wish List

+* 2019-01-10 ~ Theo ~ Better updates when switching between portrait and landscape mode
+* 2019-01-10 ~ Theo ~ Click anywhere to close pop-up

 ## Issues